RauwP/100DaysOfRTL/Day061-UVM_TB_For_APB_Slave_1/readme.md

-# UVM TB For APB Master 1
+# UVM TB For APB Slave 1

 ## 🎯 Objective

-To lay the initial groundwork for an APB Master UVM testbench by building the core `item` and `driver` classes and establishing the connection to the physical world via a `virtual interface`.
+To lay the initial groundwork for an APB Slave UVM testbench by building the core `item` and `driver` classes and establishing the connection to the physical world via a `virtual interface`.

 ---